The Cumulative Layout Shift (CLS) metric measures how much content moves around on a web page after rendering.

 Content on the page may also differ depending on what browser extensions the user has installed.
 For example, an extension that translates page content could cause layout shift when the translation takes place.

-How to capture lab and field data for Cumulative Layout Shift
+How to monitor Cumulative Layout Shift on your website

 Monitor Page Speed & Core Web Vitals